Developing capacity for stroke thrombectomy in low resource settings

 Background

-MT stands as a revolutionary breakthrough in the field of neurosurgery and interventional neurology, redefining the treatment landscape for patients suffering acute ischemic stroke caused by large vessel occlusion.
+Mechanical thrombectomy stands as a revolutionary breakthrough in the field of neurosurgery and interventional neurology, redefining the treatment landscape for patients suffering acute ischemic stroke caused by large vessel occlusion.
 Several randomized controlled trials (RCTs) have demonstrated that compared to standard medical management, endovascular intervention with mechanical thrombectomy is associated with significantly improved outcomes.
 The procedure's remarkable efficacy has led to its rapid adoption as the standard of care in many well-resourced healthcare settings.
 However, the challenge remains in extending this treatment modality to regions with limited medical infrastructure.
-The Mechanical Thrombectomy Global Access For Stroke (MT-GLASS) study, demonstrated that global access to mechanical thrombectomy is <3% of the demand, and <1% in most LMICs.
+The Mechanical Thrombectomy Global Access For Stroke (MT-GLASS) study demonstrated that global access to mechanical thrombectomy is <3% of the demand, and <1% in most LMICs.

 Join us in our quest to make stroke care accessible to everyone